jDiskMark/jdm-java/README.md

 - Adjustable block size, block qty and sample qty
 - Single or multi file option
 - Sequential or random option
-- Detects drive model info
+- Detects drive model and capacity
 - Save and load benchmarks for review
 - Auto clear disk cache (when sudo or admin)